 Ants are social insects, meaning they cannot live alone or solitarily and have to live in large colonies or groups.
 Depending on the type of species, a colony can grow to have up to 1 million ants in it.
 In a colony there are three different types of ants.

-This role is important because she is the only female in the colony that can lay eggs.
+This role is significant because she is the only female in the colony that can lay eggs.
 The next type of ant in a colony is a female worker ant.
 These wingless ants are nonreproductive and have the sole purpose of performing general jobs in the colony such as looking after the young.
 The worker ants typically live between one and five years.
-The third type of ants in a colony is a male ant whose job it is to mate with the queen.
+The third type of ant in a colony is a male ant whose job it is to mate with the queen.
 After mating, male ants do not have much longer to live.

 How ants can become pests

 When ants find something that they are interested in, they often call all of their friends and fellow colony members to join them in foraging for this item.
-An abundant number of ants can appear out of nowhere and an ant infestation can actually happen overnight which is why pest control Cape Town should be contacted ASAP.
+An abundant number of ants can appear out of nowhere and an ant infestation can actually happen overnight which is why pest control should be contacted ASAP.

-Ants tend to build their nest in many different spaces around homes and gardens including in potted plants, enclosed and fenced of areas, around drains, inside walls and laid foundations, inside pre-existing cavities, rotten wood or other holes caused due to damage.
+Ants tend to build their nest in many different spaces around homes and gardens including in potted plants, enclosed and fenced areas, around drains, inside walls and laid foundations, inside pre-existing cavities, rotten wood or other holes caused by damage.
 Around the garden, ants are usually found nested in soil and between bricks of pavement and driveways.
 In most cases, there is minimal damage to property, but in some cases, certain species form huge chambers close to the surface of the garden.
 These chambers can become so big and uncontrollable that they can result in soil and land becoming soft and uneven.
 This causes major damage to properties where the surface area of the garden plays a major role (such as a golf course or a farm).

 There are also certain species of ants that can cause serious health risks to people that are allergic to their stings.
-It is therefore extremely important to act fast if you suspect that you may be experiencing an ant infestation.
+It is therefore extremely imperative to act fast if you suspect that you may be experiencing an ant infestation.
 Here are a few tips and things to look out for if you think you may have an ant infestation: